 How to meet living expenses?
 This could include:

 - Using the redundancy money.

 - Applying for Newstart Allowance: this payment is means tested by Centrelink and a qualifying period applies.

-- For people over age 56 during 2016/17, a superannuation supported income stream may be viable.
+- For people age 57 or older during 2018/19, a superannuation supported income stream may be viable.